Slavery in medieval Europe: Slave trade

-Demand from the Islamic world dominated the slave trade in medieval Europe.
-For most of that time, however, sale of Christian slaves to non-Christians was banned.
+Slavery was practiced in various forms in Europe during the Middle Ages, alongside imprisonment, serfdom and other forms of bondage.
+Slaves were used for agricultural and craft work as well as for domestic and military service.
+For most of that time, the sale of Christian slaves to non-Christians was banned.
 In the pactum Lotharii of 840 between Venice and the Carolingian Empire, Venice promised not to buy Christian slaves in the Empire, and not to sell Christian slaves to Muslims.
 The Church prohibited the export of Christian slaves to non-Christian lands, for example in the Council of Koblenz in 922, the Council of London in 1102, and the Council of Armagh in 1171.

-As a result, most Christian slave merchants focused on moving them from non-Christian areas to Muslim Spain, North Africa, and the Middle East, and most non-Christian merchants, although not bound by the Church’s rules, focused on Muslim markets as well.
+As a result, most Christian slave merchants focused on moving slaves from non-Christian areas to Muslim Spain, North Africa, and the Middle East; and most non-Christian merchants, although not bound by the Church's rules, focused on Muslim markets as well.
 Arabic silver dirhams, presumably exchanged for slaves, are plentiful in eastern Europe and Southern Sweden, indicating trade routes from Slavic to Muslim territory.

+Baltic slave trade

+The Baltics appears to have been a center of slave trade, as well as a slave supply source, already during antiquity.